enemonsieur/offis_repo/PROJECTS/Writing Copies.md

 - Useful: The strong subject line appeals to the reader’s self-interest by offering a benefit.
 In the headline “An Invitation to Ski & Save,” the benefit is saving money.

 => Check how much does your headline does in all of those parts on a scale to 1 to 4.
 You gotta reach at least 9/16, with 3 or more on all of them.
 If they are, then the headline is clickbait.

+## Example of a title that sucks balls
+A marketer wrote to tell me he had sent out a successful e-mail marketing campaign with **the subject line  “Free Special Report.**” How does this stack up against the 4 U’s?

+• Urgent.
+There is no urgency or sense of timeliness.
+On a scale of 1 to 4, with 4 being the highest rating,  “Free Special Report” is a 1.
+• Unique.
+Not every marketer offers a free special report, but a lot of them do.
+So “Free Special Report”  rates only a 2 in terms of uniqueness.
+• Ultra-specific.
+Could the marketer have been less specific than “Free Special Report”?
+Yes, he could have just said “Free Bonus Gift.”
+So we rate “Free Special Report” a 2 instead of a • Useful.
+I suppose the reader is smart enough to figure that the report contains some helpful information.
+On the other hand, the usefulness is in the specific information contained in the report, which isn’t even hinted  at in the headline.
+And does the recipient, who already has too much to read, really need yet another “free
+special report”?
+I rate it a 2.
+Specifying the topic would help (e.g., “Free special report reveals how to cut  training costs up to 90% with e-learning”).

+## Struggle producing a Headline?
+Follow those steps:
+1. Who is my customer?
+2. What are the important features of the product?
+3. Which of these features do competing products lack?   **(USP)**
+4. Why will the customer want to buy the product?
+(What product feature delivers the benefit most  important to him?)